Hospital Emergency Codes:

 • Extinguish the fire if it can be done safely, or Evacuate the building.

-Following these steps can help minimize the risk of injury or loss of life in the event of a fire.
+Following these steps helps minimize the risk of injury or loss of life in the event of a fire.

 P-A-S-S: Pull, Aim, Squeeze, Sweep (for using a fire extinguisher)